Featured Businesses Category: Schools + Tutors

 “Demonstrations of learning are so powerful,” says Bidlack.
 “When students learn to see the world through someone else’s eyes, it opens a world of future learning and growth.”

-Families who are interested in touring one of the schools or enrolling in the district can call 248-341-6328 for more information.
+Families who are interested in touring one of the schools or enrolling in the district can begin here.